minvws/nl-covid19-coronacheck-app-dgcg-integration/src/DigitalGreenGatewayTool/readme.md

 The flag `SendAuthenticationHeaders` can be set in order to include the TLS authentication headers; this is probably always required.
 For EFGS this was optional in some circumstances.

-The flag `IncludeChainInSignature` when set will include the cert chain in the signature.
-You must also configure the 'SigningChain' certificate if this is set.
+The flag `IncludeChainInSignature` when set will include the cert chain in the upload signature.
+You must also configure the `SigningChain` certificate if this is set.

 The flag `IncludeCertsInSignature` when set will include the certificates in the signature.

+The certificate map contains the various certificates.
+The option `UseEmbedded` should be set to `false` in all cases, and the password blank unless otherwise specified.

+The certificates `Authentication` is our DGCG authentication certificate, `UploadSignature` and `UploadSignatureChain` are our DGCG TLS certificates.
+The first two include the private keys and require a password.
+You only need to include a `UploadSignatureChain` when `DgcgClient.IncludeChainInSignature` is set to `true`.

+The `TrustAnchor` is the DGCG trust anchor certificate, containing the public key only.

+The certificates `CmsSignature` and `CmsSignatureChain` are the CMS signing cert and the chain for our own signing certificate.
+These are both required to support the `-w` option (which outputs the Dutch format in the output wrapper).

+Passwords are required for `CmsSignature`, `Authentication` and `UploadSignature`.

+Supported formats: PEM for the public keys.
+P12/PFX for certificates including private keys and P7B/PFX for chains.

 # Creating some DGC signing certs